 For starters, you’ll need to know specifics about outstanding debt before you can address it.
 All of the information used to determine your credit score can be accessed for free once a year on your credit reports at AnnualCreditReport.com.
 Here you’ll find credit card information, loans and, of course, any accounts in collection.

 If you find any erroneous information on your report, you can:

 - File a dispute directly with the credit bureau(s) reporting the error.

 - File a dispute with whoever is holding the debt (bank, credit card company, collection agency, etc.).

 - Offer supplementary supporting information to the Consumer Finance Protection Bureau.

 It’s usually best to do all three to ensure all parties are not only aware of the error, but also have enough information to judge it accurately.

 If the collections data is accurate, it’ll usually remain on your credit report for seven years from the date of issue.
 During this period it’s important to make sure all credit payments are made on time, that you maintain a low overall credit utilization ratio and that you restrict opening new accounts that result in a hard credit pull.

 Having bad credit will likely present certain temporary borrowing limits, but it can be overcome.
 If you’re smart about promoting habits that result in credit improvement, this period can be shortened dramatically, making bad credit a thing of the past.

 This article originally appeared on NerdWallet.
-Kevin Cash is a staff writer covering credit cards and consumer credit for NerdWallet.
+Kevin Cash is a former staff writer for NerdWallet.